Link-Money-Public/react-javascript-sdk-sample-app/README.md

 Please ensure that you have interfaced with someone at Link Money in order to whitelist your redirect url.
 Also ensure that you have a valid client ID and secret from your merchant backend plus a valid merchant ID provided by Link Money.
 In order to acquire a valid Link Money merchant ID, [please reach out to us](https://www.link.money/contact).

+> Note: While this repository is using [Next.js](https://nextjs.org/), our SDK is entirely framework agnostic.
+All of the same concepts here will translate to any react application.

 ## Installation

 In order to have a working example application you will have to refer to the `.env.example` for which environment variables are required.